-The Motorola Solutions Android 9.x Security Technical Implementation Guide (STIG) provides the technical security policies, requirements, and implementation details for applying security concepts to Motorola Solutions (MSI) LEX L11 handheld devices running Android Pie (9) that process, store, or transmit unclassified data marked as "Controlled Unclassified Information (CUI)" or below.
+The Motorola Solutions Android 11 Security Technical Implementation Guide (STIG) provides the technical security policies, requirements, and implementation details for applying security concepts to Motorola Solutions (MSI) LEX L11 handheld devices running Android 11 that process, store, or transmit unclassified data marked as "Controlled Unclassified Information (CUI)" or below.

-This STIG leverages the Google Android 9.x STIG.
-All requirements in this STIG are based on the Google Android 9.x STIG with several Motorola specific changes.
+This STIG leverages the Google Android 11 STIG.
+All requirements in this STIG are based on the Google Android 11 STIG with several Motorola Solutions-specific changes.

-The scope of this STIG covers both the Corporate Owned Personally Enabled (COPE) use case and the Corporate Owned Business Only (COBO)1 use case.
-The Bring Your Own Device (BYOD) and Choose Your Own Device (CYOD)2 use cases are not in scope for this STIG.
+The scope of this STIG covers the Corporate Owned Business Only (COBO) use case.
+The Corporate Owned Personally Enabled (COPE), Bring Your Own Device (BYOD), and Choose Your Own Device (CYOD) use cases are not in scope for this STIG.

-Note: This STIG requires that a NIAP-approved version of Android 9 be installed on DoDowned MSI LEX L11 Android phones.
-See the STIG Requirement MOTO-09-010900 for more information.
+Note: This STIG requires that a NIAP-approved version of Android 11 be installed on DoDowned MSI LEX L11 Android phones.
+See the STIG Requirement MOTS-11-010800 for more information.